MicrosoftDocs/memdocs/memdocs/intune/enrollment/chrome-enterprise-device-details.md

    3. For **Property**, select **enrollmentProfileName**.
 Select the **Operator**, depending on how you want the rule to work.
 For **Value**, enter the name of a Google Admin organizational unit.
 2. Create a scope tag for an Intune RBAC role.
 The scope tag determines the level of access for the Intune role.
 When you get to **Assignments**, include the dynamic device group you previously created.
 For more information, see [Use role-based access (RBAC) and scope tags for distributed IT](/mem/intune/fundamentals/scope-tags#to-create-a-scope-tag).

 After you save the scope tag, it's applied to every device that's part of the dynamic device group.
-The organizational unit's information syncs with the *enrollmentProfileName* device object property in Microsoft Entra ID, using the full path format that's shown in [Sytem info](#system-info).
+The organizational unit's information syncs with the *enrollmentProfileName* device object property in Microsoft Entra ID, using the full path format that's shown in [System info](#system-info).

 For example: `/OU Level1/OU Level2`.